octopus-network/octopus-docs/src/maintain/v2/delegator-operations.md

 Click `Manage` button and then select `Undelegate` to perform the unbond delegation operation.

+> **Note**:
+>
-> **Note**: Both `Decrease` and `Undelegate` operations have the unbonding period.
+> Both `Decrease` and `Undelegate` operations have the unbonding period.
 The NEAR cannot be withdrawable and no restaking rewards during the unbonding period.
+>
+> When a validator chosen by a delegator unstakes and exits from the validator list, the delegated $NEAR will automatically enter the unbonding period, and then the delegator can select a new validator for delegation.

 ![delegator manage](../../images/maintain/v2/v2_delegator_manage.jpg)